daviddarke/A-modern-WordPress-development-workflow/dev-process.md

 ---

 [.build-lists: true]
+[.autoscale: true]

 # [fit] What's wrong with this?

-* Almost impossible for two developer to work at the same time, (unless they are sat next to each other)
+* It's almost impossible for two developer to work at the same time, (unless they are sat next to each other)
 * Dropbox does have a revision system, but only on a per file basis
-* Deployments were cumbersome and not traceable
+* Deployments were cumbersome and not traceable (FTP is the worst)
-* No real control over servers and hosting
+* No real control over servers and hosting (Shared hosting)
 * Nothing was re-usable
-* Hours wasted handling development environment differences
+* Hours wasted handling development environment differences and thing out of our control

 ---

-[.build-lists: true]

-## X challenges
+## Our challenges

-* Shared development environment
+* Shared development environment (reproducible)
-* Get a reliable deployment method
+* Find a reliable deployment method
-* Improve hosting
+* Improve hosting reliability, level of control and performance

 ---